Csson/p5-DBIx-Class-Visualizer/README.md

 Default is `1`.

+## only\_keys

+Boolean, defaults to `0`.
+If true, only primary and foreign key columns will be rendered.

 ## graphviz\_conf

 Optional hashref.
 This hashref is passed to the [GraphViz2](https://metacpan.org/pod/GraphViz2) constructor.
-The output from ["transformed\_svg"](#transformed_svg) is adapted to the default settings, so using these to together might cause a less usable svg document.
+The output from ["transformed\_svg"](#transformed_svg) is adapted to the default settings, so using these two together might cause a less usable svg document.

 Won't be used if you pass `graph` to the constructor.